Shiu/spine-runtimes/spine-flutter/README.md

 If you need to work on the `dart:ffi` bindings for `spine-cpp`, you will also need to install [Emscripten](https://emscripten.org/docs/getting_started/downloads.html).

 To generate the bindings based on the `src/spine_flutter.h` header, run `dart run ffigen --config ffigen.yaml`.
-After the bindings have been generated, you must replace the line `import 'dart:ffi' as ffi;` with `import 'ffi_proxy.dart' as ffi;` in the file `src/spine_flutter_bindings_generated.dart`.
+After the bindings have been generated, you must replace the line `import 'dart:ffi' as ffi;` with `import 'ffi_proxy.dart' as ffi;` in the file `src/generated/spine_dart_bindings_generated.dart`.
 Otherwise the bindings will not compile for the web.

 If you made changes to `spine-cpp` or the source files in `src/`, you must run `compile-wasm.sh`.
 This will compile `spine-cpp` and the bindings for the Web and place updated versions of `libspine_flutter.js` and `libspine_flutter.wasm` in the `lib/assets/` folder.
-For web builds, the `initSpineFlutterFFI()` function in `lib/init_web.dart` will load these files from the package's asset bundle.
+For web builds, the `initSpineDartFFI()` function in `lib/spine_dart_init_web.dart` will load these files from the package's asset bundle.